hilltop-software/sampler_qa_checks_demo/README.md

 > **Warning**
 Adding this setting and using this plugin on production data for lab settings, lab tests and production runs may result in demonstration QA checks to be added to your production database.
 Be careful to use this plugin on demonstration or testing installations only.

+## Adding new checks

+To add a new check:

+1. Create a new class that implements the `ICheck` interface and put it in the `checks` folder.
+2. Add a reference to the check in `CheckRegistry` at `check_registry.py` and add the class name to the `run_checks`, `sample_checks`, or `test_checks` arrays.

+The class will then be called and passed:

+* The appropriate run, sample, or test payload.
+* The matching configuration section from the YAML configuration file.
+* An active `pyodbc` database connection to the Hilltop database.